rec/nc/docs/swatches/index.md

-# Color swatches
+# Automatically generated color swatches

-Scroll down each page for the full effect.
+(Scroll down each page for the full effect.)

 <table><tbody>
   <tr>
     <td><a href="contrast-bright-to-dark">Contrast (bright to dark)</a></td>